What kinds of doctors treat lupus?

 The form of lupus and its symptoms determine what type of doctor you will see.
-Most people who have mild to moderate disease will be treated by a rheumatologist, who specializes in the diseases of joints and muscles.
+Most people with mild to moderate disease will see a rheumatologist (or pediatric rheumatologist if a child or adolescent has lupus), a physician who specializes in diseases of joints and muscles.

 Since lupus can cause damage to any part of the body, other specialists may be necessary such as:

 - A dermatologist - a doctor who specializes in diseases of the skin such as cutaneous lupus